Computer and Information Science Accelerated BS/MS

-The joint BS/MS program is a well-integrated program that permits a well-prepared and well-motivated two-year college graduate to complete both a bachelor's degree and a master's degree in computer and information science in three years of full-time study beyond the associate degree.
-For such students, admission into the graduate program is ensured at the beginning of the junior year of study or shortly thereafter.
+The joint BS/MS program is a well-integrated program that permits students to complete both a bachelor’s degree and a master’s degree in computer and information science in a reduced time frame with a reduced total number of credits.

 Completion of the joint BS/MS program requires a minimum of 145 semester hours, including a minimum of 33 semester hours of graduate study.
 All specific requirements for both the BS and the MS degrees must be met.
 Students in the joint program may apply up to twelve credits of graduate coursework to both the undergraduate and graduate degrees simultaneously.
 Students in the joint program must register for CSC 500 – Discrete Structures – which will satisfy the undergraduate Finite or Discrete Math requirement and will simultaneously be applied as a general graduate elective.
 Two graduate courses may be applied to the undergraduate Advanced computer science electives, and one graduate course may be applied as an undergraduate unrestricted elective.
 Graduate bridge courses may not be applied simultaneously to both degrees.